Elardo-6969/camia_ElardoMatunog/README.md

 Balance: 450.0

 ## Contributors:
-- Student 1: Elardo, Allaina Marie A. (research and suggestions)
+- Student 1: Elardo, Allaina Marie A. (programmer)
-- Student 2: Matunog, Mateo A. (programmer and typist)
+- Student 2: Matunog, Mateo A. (programmer and research)